AlxStenshin/TastyCoffeeBulkPurchase/README.md

 7) ~~Session summary in human-readable format for order validation.~~
 8) ~~Separate order placement for grindable and non-grindable coffee.~~
 9) ~~Update customer purchase information on discount change, not only on customer purchase change.~~
+10) Show unavailable product with special mark in purchase list. buttons should be inactive. (show pop-up message)
+11) Make Log messages more readable
-10) Separate Service for Text builders with tests
+12) Separate Service for Text builders with tests
-10) JVM, DB and app-specific metrics monitoring using Prometheus and Grafana.
+13) JVM, DB and app-specific metrics monitoring using Prometheus and Grafana.
-11) Docker compose
+14) Docker compose
-12) Heroku? deploy
+15) Heroku? deploy